Rainy Friday, Dry weekend ahead

 AREA TO WATCH:

-A broad trough of low pressure, located over the western Caribbean Sea, is producing a large area of showers and thunderstorms mainly east of the trough.
-Surface observations, satellite-derived surface wind data, and radar data indicate that a low-pressure system has developed along the trough axis just south of Grand Cayman Island.
-Some gradual development of the low is possible during the next few days while it moves northwestward to northward across western or central Cuba on Saturday, then turning northward to northeastward across the southeastern Gulf of Mexico, Straits of Florida, and the central Bahamas on Sunday.
-Regardless of development, locally heavy rainfall will be possible over portions of the Cayman Islands, Cuba, South Florida, and the Bahamas through early next week.
+A broad area of low pressure located near Grand Cayman Island is producing a large area of showers and thunderstorms mainly east and south of the center.
+This system has become much better organized since yesterday, and a tropical depression could form during the next couple of days while the low moves slowly toward the northwest.
+This system is now anticipated to move near western Cuba this weekend and move slowly across the southeastern Gulf of Mexico by early next week.
+Regardless of development, locally heavy rainfall will be possible over portions of the Cayman Islands, Cuba, southern Florida and the Keys, and the northwestern Bahamas through the weekend.

 Your weather updates can be found on News 2, wbrz.com, and the WBRZ WX App on your Apple or Android device.
 Follow WBRZ Weather on Facebook and Twitter for even more weather updates while you are on the go.